amitkumarsaw/Tic-Tac-Toe/README.md

 ## `WHICH EDITOR TO USE  :`

-Personally i'm using "VSCode" but u can also use ,
+Personally i'm using "VSCode" but you can also use ,
    * Spyder
    * PyCharm
    * Atom